 The consensus is to aim to set your main room thermostat somewhere between 18°C and 21°C.

-It’s also a good idea to set your thermostat to one temperature and then use a timer to turn it on/off when you need the heating most.
+It’s also a good idea to set your thermostat to one temperature, then use a timer to control when you need the heating most.
 This prevents any excess energy waste from leaving the heating on too high, or for too long.

-Now the temperatures are lowering and the leaves are falling, it’s time to secure, cover, or store outdoor furniture and tools.
+Now the temperatures are lowering, it’s time to secure, cover, or store outdoor furniture and tools.
 There are many WD-40 uses for cleaning and lubricating garden furniture and equipment – easily done as a DIY project without specialist help.

 The elements naturally mean there is more moisture hanging around, which creates a lovely environment for slimy moss!

-Untreated slimy moss-riddled decking that’s not been cleaned or treated for a while looks unsightly, as well as being a real slip hazard!
+Untreated decking that’s not been cleaned or treated for a while looks unsightly.
+It’s also a real slip hazard!
 Don’t allow your decking, shed or fences to deteriorate over the winter months – clean them now using a jet washer and then treat them appropriately, or call in a specialist.

 Gardening isn’t all flowers and green fingers.
 Sometimes it’s downright dirty work that needs specialist tools and an industrial attitude.
 Learn more about our WD-40 Specialist Lawn & Garden.